youhane/youhane/README.md

 ## Hi there 👋

-<p>I'm an undergraduate Computer Science student in Indonesia and currently majoring in Artificial Intelligence, I am passionate in learning and doing Web Development and also in Artificial Intelligence.</p>
+<p>I'm an undergraduate Computer Science student in Indonesia and currently majoring in Artificial Intelligence, I am passionate in learning from various topics also currently I enjoy doing Web Development and also getting into Artificial Intelligence.</p>

-- 👀 I'm interested in front end development
+- 👀 I'm interested in software and web development and also devops
 - 🌱 I’m currently learning Kotlin / Go
 - 📫 You can reach me on Discord: Youhane#3295
 - 🐈 I like cats